aardvark/stencil-maven-plugin/README.md

 ## Goals

-`stencil:renderFile` default goal.
-Processes template file using context from context file and writes output to the output file.
+`renderFile` default goal.
+Template file using context from context file and writes output to the output.